 If you are planning on taking a gap year, make sure that you have a good gap year plan and that whatever you do is worthwhile, has value and will feed into your course.
 There are lots of fabulous gap year websites which can give you an idea of great things to do on your year off.

 Once applications have been assessed, universities either offer an unconditional place, a conditional place based on grades they want you to get, or they turn you down.
-Offers are always based on three A Level subjects; it will never be offered on four A Levels.
+Offers are always based on three A Level subjects; they will never be offered on four A Levels.
 A high-achieving student might take four A Levels though, as it will give them more UCAS Tariff Points, which, if applied by the university, will give the student greater flexibility over the grade combination needed to meet the university’s requirements.

+Students planning to study Medicine, Veterinary Medicine, Dentistry or Biomedical Science at undergraduate level are also required to take either the Biomedical Admissions Test (BMAT) or the UK Clinical Aptitude Test (UKCAT).
 Once the student has received their offers, they have to confirm which one they will firmly accept, but are allowed to choose a second offer as an ‘insurance’ policy in case they do not get the grades required for their first choice.
 They then contact both the universities and discuss everything, including accommodation.
-At this point the only thing they don’t do is book their flight.
+At this point, the only thing they don’t do is book their flight.
 Results then come out around August 20th, and university begins in late September or early October.

 Schools in Cayman are very clear on the fact that UK universities do not give students coming from overseas any advantage over UK resident students.
 The universities all know the qualification options (IB, APs, SATs) and there is a level that they want students to be at.
-Similarly, applying as an international student using a non-British passport can prove problematic when trying to attain a student visa, as this will likely be denied if in fact you hold a British Passport.
+Similarly, applying as an international student using a non-British passport can prove problematic when trying to attain a student visa, as this will likely be denied if, in fact, you hold a British Passport.

 Related Articles